GizmoR13/Pioneer-Manual/English.md

-'Flag set is created by [Nordic Factory](http://www.nordicfactory.com/)'
+"Flag set is created by [Nordic Factory](http://www.nordicfactory.com/)"

 This manual is copyrighted.
 Distribution is permitted under the GNU Free Documentation License.
 See